Leaves on the line

 - Our drivers are trained to brake and accelerate more gently

-- Network rail have a fleet of leaf-busting trains which use powerful water jets to clean the rails
+- Network Rail have a fleet of leaf-busting trains which use powerful water jets to clean the rails

-- We’re working with industry partners to develop new innovative technologies which are attached to our trains which work in a similar way to the leaf-busting trains from Network rail but using dry ice
+- We’re working with industry partners to develop new innovative technologies which are attached to our trains which work in a similar way to the leaf-busting trains from Network Rail but using dry ice

 Find out more about how autumn leaves affect the railway here.